Overview

 Mozarthaus visit

-Beethoven lived here during the majority of his heroic period, between 1804 and 1815.
-He composed many of his greatest works here, including Symphonies 4, 5, 7 and 8; the opera Fidelio, the 4th Piano Concerto and several string quartets.
+Beethoven lived here for most of his heroic period from 1804 to 1815.
+During this time, he composed many of his greatest works, including Symphonies 4, 5, 7, and 8, the opera "Fidelio," the Fourth Piano Concerto, and several string quartets.

 Vienna performance